 Level 3 - This information is necessary to continue the review of a model where concerns have been raised and not resolved based on review of the information in Levels 1 and 2.
 These data elements address even more detailed aspects of the model including (to be listed after we assign levels).
 This information does not necessarily need to be included with the initial submission, unless specifically requested in a particular jurisdiction, as it is typically requested only if the reviewer has concerns that the model may not comply with state laws.

 Level 4 - This information is necessary to continue the review of a model where concerns have been raised and not resolved based on the information in Levels 1, 2, and 3.
 This most granular level of detail is addressing the basic building blocks of the model and does not necessarily need to be included by the filer with the initial submission, unless specifically requested in a particular jurisdiction.
-It is typically requested only if the reviewer has serious concerns that the model produces rates or factors that are excessive, inadequate, or unfairly discriminatory.
+It is typically requested only if the reviewer has serious concerns that the model may produce rates or rating factors that are excessive, inadequate, or unfairly discriminatory.

 Selecting Model Input